tonyborries/sdr-scanner/README.rst

   to monitor continuously.
 - **Channel Disable** - Interactively Disable a Channel permanently or for some time period (e.g., 1 Hour)
 - **Channel Grouping** - Enable / Disable Groups of Channels
-- **EAS Alerting** - Monitor NOAA and/or FM Broadcast stations for EAS Alerts.
 - **Channel Inactivity Alerting** - Alert if a Channel has been inactive for a specified period.
 - **Stereo Audio Support** - Manual or automatic assignment of Channels between Left and Right channels to improve listening to Channels simultaneously.